Read Introduction to 3 John

 prating against us with malicious words.

 Diotrephes threatened the spread of the gospel by his actions and personal intrigue.
-He spread unjustified charges in a malicious way about John and his team.
+He maliciously spread unjustified charges about John and his team.

 Diotrephes hurled “malicious” words that tore down the reputation of the gospel team.
 He spread vicious innuendos about them.